 - 1. The Commission is created pursuant to NRS Chapter 427A.750 and shall establish rules for its own governance. - 2.
 Recommendation shall be made, to the Governor, by the Commission which consists of: - a.
 One nonvoting member who is employed by the State and who participates in the administration of the programs of this State that provides services to persons who are deaf, hard of hearing or speech impaired. - b.
 One member who is a member of the Nevada Association of the Deaf, or, if it ceases to exist, one member who represents an organization which has a membership of persons who are deaf, hard of hearing or speech-impaired; - c.
-One member who has experience with and knowledge of the services for persons who are deaf, hard of hearing or speech-impaired; - d.
+One member who has experience with and knowledge of the services for persons who are deaf, hard of hearing or speechimpaired; - d.
 One nonvoting member who is the Executive Director of the Nevada Telecommunications Association or, in the event of its dissolution, who represents the telecommunications industry; - e.
 One member who is a user of telecommunications relay services or the services of persons engaged in the practice of interpreting or the practice of real-time captioning; - f.
 One member who is a parent of a child who is deaf, hard of hearing or speech-impaired; and - g.
-One member who represents educators in this State and has knowledge concerning the provision of communication services to persons who are deaf, hard of hearing or speech impaired in elementary, secondary and postsecondary schools and the laws concerning the provision of those services. - h.
-One member who represents an advocacy organization whose membership consists of persons who are deaf, hard of hearing or speech-impaired; - i.
-One member who is deaf or hard of hearing; - j.
+One member who represents educators in this State and has knowledge concerning the provision of communication services

+- to persons who are deaf, hard of hearing or speech impaired in elementary, secondary and postsecondary schools and the laws concerning the provision of those services. - h.
+One member who represents an advocacy organization whose membership consists of persons who are deaf, hard of hearing or speech-impaired; - One member who is deaf or hard of hearing; - j.
 One member who specializes in issues relating to the employment of persons with disabilities; and - k.
-One member who is the parent or guardian of a child who is less than 6 years of age and is deaf or hard of hearing.
+One member who is the parent or guardian of a child who is less than 6 years of age and is deaf or hard of hearing. - I. One member who: - (1) Is registered with the Division pursuant to NRS 656A.100 to engage in the practice of sign language interpreting: and - ii.
+(2) To the extent practicable, has experience with and knowledge of interpreting in a primary or secondary educational setting and a post-secondary educational setting and freelance interpreting.